Die Hauptstadt, Capricorn

 The question was barely audible above the commotion echoing around the dome building of the convention.

 Kleine and Fischer exchanged looks.
 Heimler and Marionette remained silent.
 The group was sitting collectively, stiffly together on the black leather cushions lining the reception area as civilians, diplomats, and conductor engineers rushed around in the background.
-The conductor attendees were righting the fallen conductor and restabilizing toppled tables.
+The convention staff were righting fallen conductors and restabilizing toppled tables.
 Some even were making futile attempts to sweep the glass that had fallen in from the dome window.

 “I-I’m sorry, sir,” Fischer stammered, standing at attention.
 “The… there was an earthquake.
 It was chaotic.
 Everyone was gone before I knew what happened.”